Last updated 1 August 2018

-The Surrogacy Act 2010 (Qld) (Surrogacy Act) decriminalises altruistic surrogacy by consenting adults in circumstances of a medical or social need.
-Same-sex de facto couples are eligible to apply for a parentage order under the Surrogacy Act.
-Commercial surrogacy remains illegal in Queensland.
-Same-sex female parents of children born in Queensland are able to record the names of both the birth mother and the female de facto parent on a child’s birth certificate.
-The sub-div 2A of the Status of Children Act 1978 (Qld) recognises female parents of children born through a fertilisation procedure such as:
+The Surrogacy Act 2010 (Qld) (Surrogacy Act) decriminalises altruistic surrogacy by consenting adults in circumstances of medical or social needs (s 14).
+Same-sex couples are eligible to apply for a parentage order under the Surrogacy Act.
+Commercial surrogacy remains illegal in Queensland (s 56 Surrogacy Act).
+Same-sex female parents of children born in Queensland are able to record the names of both the birth mother and the female parent on a child’s birth certificate.
+Subdivision 2A and s 20(a) of the Status of Children Act 1978 (Qld) recognises female parents of children born through a fertilisation procedure such as:

 - in vitro fertilisation

 - self insemination.

 The ability to register a surrogacy birth is now possible pursuant to a parentage order, which is lodged with the Childrens Court of Queensland.
 For more information on surrogacy in Queensland, see the Surrogacy and In Vitro Fertilisation chapter.